quarree100/qScope_doc/source/programming.rst

 Programming
 ===========

-How to program the Q-Scope
+How to program the Q-Scope according to your own needs.

+* TODO: Preprogrammed Q100-scripts
+* TODO: Advanced programming - making your own thing

 Understanding the Frontend
 **************************